DAI-Lab-HERALD/General-Framework/Framework/README.md

 Here, the following keys have to be set:
 - 'dt': This is the timestep size $\delta t$ given in seconds, i.e., the time that passes between observed trajectory positions.
 - 'num_timesteps_in': These are the values for the number of input timesteps $n_I$.
 The first number in the tuple sets the number of actual timesteps given to the models.
 The second number meanwhile determines how many timesteps of data have to be available before the prediction time.
 This can be used to easier compare the influence of the number of input timesteps on the model performance, by keeping the dataset otherwise identical.
 - 'num_timesteps_out': These are the values for the number of output timesteps $n_O$.
-Again, the second value can be used to tell the framework to only allow samples to be in the dataset if they would also be eligible for a dataset with a higher $n_O$.
+Again, the second value can be used to tell the framework only to allow samples to be in the dataset if they would also be eligible for a dataset with a higher $n_O$.

-After setting up the dataset and its parameters, on then has to select the splitting method.
+After setting up the dataset and its parameters, one then has to select the splitting method.
 ```
 Splitters = [{'Type': '<Split_method_1>', 'repetition': 0, 'test_part': 0.2},
              {'Type': '<Split_method_2>', 'repetition': [0,1,2], 'test_part': 0.2}]